Back at One (album)

 Upon its release, the album received generally mixed reviews from music critics.
 A commercial success, Back at One sold 144,000 units in its first week of release, reaching number seven on the US Billboard 200.
-McKnight's most successful album to date, it sold more than 3.0 million copies worldwide and was certified triple platinum by the Recording Industry Association of America (RIAA) and platinum by Music Canada.
-The album produced three singles, including its title track which reached number two in the US, and garnered nominations for the Grammy Award for Best R&B Album and the Soul Train Music Award for Best R&B/Soul Album.
+It remains McKnight's most successful album, it sold over 3.0 million copies worldwide and received triple platinum certification by the Recording Industry Association of America (RIAA) and platinum by Music Canada.
+The album produced three singles: its title track, which peaked at number two on the Billboard Hot 100, as well as "Stay or Let It Go" and "6, 8, 12".
+The album was nominated for Best R&B Album at the 2000 Grammy Awards, and the Soul Train Music Award for Best R&B/Soul Album.

 Background

 In 1997, Brian McKnight released his third studio album Anytime.
 Following the moderate success of his previous album I Remember You (1995), the singer, who was used to writing, playing and producing most of his music by himself, decided to work with a wider range of musicians on the album, including Sean "Puffy" Combs, Keith Thomas, and Poke & Tone.
 However, while Anytime exposed McKnight to a wider audience, taking his work further into the hip hop soul genre, McKnight disliked their approach to incorporate sampling on their songs.
 After the commercial triumph of Anytime, McKnight signed with Motown Records to release his first Christmas album Bethlehem (1998) and began work on his fourth album.
 While he enjoyed working on the record, McKnight was tormented by personal problems during the production process since he had fallen in love with someone else outside of his marriage with his wife Julie.
 In a 2012 interview, McKnight elaborated : "If Anytime was the spark, then Back at One became the fire.
 I was doing things then that I had never done before, that an audience had never heard or seen [...]
 I don't even listen to that record because it was the highest and lowest point of my life, because of this person."